-Other methods for ideation (in Table 1) have been proposed along with many examples illustrating their use.
+Other methods for ideation in Table 1 have been proposed along with many examples illustrating their use.
 However, little systematic evidence has been presented for their usefulness in engineering design.
-An exception is an approach to concept generation called "Design

-Heuristics," which has focused on identifying the ideation strategies used by engineers as they solve design problems (Daly et al., 2010; Yilmaz, Daly, Seifert, & Gonzalez, 2010; Yilmaz & Seifert, 2010; 2011).
-Design Heuristics are defined as cognitive "prompts" that point designers towards exploration of design variations.
-They are intended to help engineering designers move through the space of possible concepts, guiding designers towards non-obvious ideas, and helping them to generate multiple concepts that are different from one other.
-They are also intended to support designers who have become fixated, and are struggling to generate more, and more different, concepts.
+An exception is an approach to concept generation called Design Heuristics, which has focused on identifying the ideation strategies used by engineers as they solve design problems (Daly et al., 2010; Yilmaz, Daly, Seifert, & Gonzalez, 2010; Yilmaz & Seifert, 2010, 2011).
+Design Heuristics are defined as cognitive prompts that point designers towards exploration of design variations.
+They are intended to help engineering designers move through the space of possible concepts, guide them towards non-obvious ideas, and help them to generate multiple concepts that are different from one other.
+They are also intended to support designers who have become fixated and are struggling to generate more, and more different, concepts.

-An example of a Design Heuristic is Apply an existing mechanism in a new way.
-This Design Heuristic prompts the designer to take an existing product or component and incorporate it to function differently in the final product.
-For example, in designing a generator, the engineer may take an existing mechanism like a bicycle and apply it as a power source.
+An example of a Design Heuristic is Apply an existing mechanism in a new way, which prompts the designer to take an existing product or component and incorporate it to function differently in the final product.
+For example, in designing a generator, the engineer may take an existing mechanism such as a bicycle and apply it as a power source.
 This one Design Heuristic can be applied repeatedly to generate other concepts (e.g., using a water bottle to squirt water and turn a wheel).
-Other Design Heuristics (e.g., Change direction of access), can be added and combined (placing the pedals in the air with the rider beneath) to produce a variety of novel ideas.
-The set of Design Heuristics identified in prior empirical studies provide specific directions to assist designers in coming up with novel variations of ideas (Daly et al., 2010; Yilmaz, Daly, Seifert, & Gonzalez, 2010; Yilmaz & Seifert, 2010; 2011).
+Other Design Heuristics (e.g., Change direction of access) can be added and combined (placing the pedals in the air with the rider beneath) to produce a variety of novel ideas.
+The set of Design Heuristics identified in our prior empirical studies provides specific directions to assist designers in coming up with novel variations of ideas (Daly et al., 2010; Yilmaz, Daly, Seifert, & Gonzalez, 2010; Yilmaz & Seifert, 2010; 2011).

 Most importantly, the Design Heuristics method is grounded in studies of designers.
-In a study of award-winning product concepts, characteristics that distinguished creative outcomes from existing products were identified (Yilmaz & Seifert, 2010; Yilmaz et al., 2012).
-A detailed investigation of over 400 consumer product concepts identified forty Design Heuristics varying in functionality, form, and user-interaction.
+A study of award-winning product concepts identified characteristics that distinguished creative outcomes from existing products (Yilmaz & Seifert, 2010; Yilmaz et al., 2012).
+A detailed investigation of over 400 consumer product concepts identified 40 Design Heuristics varying in functionality, form, and user interaction.
 Another study examined over 200 designs by a professional designer for a universal access bathroom in residential homes.
 Thirty-four new Design Heuristics were identified through analysis of sketches showing transitions from one concept to another over time (Yilmaz & Seifert, 2011).
 A third study added data based on observing engineers as they worked on novel design problems (Daly et al., 2010).
-Using protocols of their comments while sketching, the engineers' concept generation techniques were identified (Gero & McNeill, 1998).
-These studies together form the empirical basis of Design Heuristics, and we employed these findings in our analyses of the present study.
+Based on their comments while sketching, the engineers' concept generation techniques were identified (Gero & McNeill, 1998).
+These studies form the empirical basis of Design Heuristics, and we employed these findings in our analyses of the present study.

-III.
 RESEARCH DESIGN

-A. Research Questions
+Research Questions

-The following research questions guided this study:

-- How do engineering students and practitioners explore the design space during the initial idea generation phase of design? - How do they use product features to generate potential design solutions? - What methods do they apply to generate and transform ideas?
+Three questions guided this study: How do engineering students and practitioners explore the design space during the initial idea generation phase of design?
+How do they use product features to generate potential design solutions?
+What methods do they apply to generate and transform ideas?

-B. Participants
+Participants